roidrage/paperplanes/_posts/2011-12-15-storing-timelines-in-riak.md

 ---
 title: Storing User Timelines in Riak
-topics: riak nosql
+tags: riak nosql
-layout: single
+layout: post
 ---
 The idea of building and storing user timelines (think Twitter) in Riak confused me at first.
 It sounds like such a spot-on case for time series databases.
 Yet